wp-plugins/woocommerce-customer-delivery-date-time-selection/readme.txt

 1. The Delivery date field will be visible on checkout page, according to the settings.

-2. The selected delivery date will be shown in "Custom Fields" in Sales Log.
+2. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

-3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".
+3. The selected delivery date will be shown in "Custom Fields" in Sales Log.

-4. Admin menu settings field .
+4. Site admin is able to set his shop delivery schedule by checking the date and set time for open to close .

 == Changelog ==